 A transferable security or an approved money-market instrument on which any sum is unpaid falls within a power of investment only if it is reasonably foreseeable that the amount of any existing and potential call for any sum unpaid could be paid by a Fund, at the time when payment is required, without contravening the rules in COLL 5.

 17. Derivatives: general

-17.1 Only CT Select European Equity Fund may use derivatives for investment purposes.
+17.1 The Funds may only use derivatives for the purposes of Efficient Portfolio Management.